ElizSalt/ElizSalt/README.md

 ## Hi there 👋
+You can find my projects' code portion here💻
+Follow me for more!

 <!--
 **ElizSalt/ElizSalt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.